 Finally, I mentioned earlier that new versions of spinach had been created to ensure spinach can be grown any time of year in most climates.

-These new varieties fall under one of the three types above, but they’re worth calling out separately because they can grow in places other spinaches can’t.
+These new varieties fall under 1 of the 3 types above, but they’re worth calling out separately because they can grow in places other spinaches can’t.

 Two of the leading heat-resistant varieties are ‘New Zealand‘ and ‘Malabar‘ (Basella alba).